azimut/snitch/apps/revolver/README.md

 revolver
 =====

-An OTP library, that wraps inet_res:nsslookup and returns a string out of each type of record.
+An OTP library, wrapper of inet_res:nsslookup.
+Returns a string.

 Build
 -----